PDXChinese/pdxchinese.github.io/_pages/peerconnect.md

   - image_path: /assets/images/activities/derose.jpg
 ---

-Peer Connect program is designed to provide opportunities for the youth to get to know each other during the activities they have organized.
+Peer Connect program is designed to provide opportunities for the youth to get connected through organizing and participating in the activities.

 ### Service Day at Wapato Lake National Wildlife Refuge in Gaston